michaeluno/amazon-auto-links/readme.txt

 = Do I need Amazon Access Keys? =

-<s>For the *Category* and *Tag* unit types, no, you don't need them.
-However, for the *search* unit type, you need them as the plugin uses Amazon API.
-However, for the *Search* unit type, and for some items such as `%image_set%` in the *Item Format* option, setting up API keys is required.</s>

-Yes, all unit types require Amazon access keys (as of v3.8.2).
+Yes, all the unit types require Amazon access keys (as of v3.8.2).
 You need to issue a pair of keys on either the AWS site or the Amazon Associates page.

 For that, you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
 The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).